Azure/azure-powershell/src/EventGrid/EventGrid.Autorest/docs/New-AzEventGridTopic.md

 # New-AzEventGridTopic

 ## SYNOPSIS
-Asynchronously creates a new topic with the specified parameters.
+Asynchronously Create a new topic with the specified parameters.

 ## SYNTAX